simonreise/remote-sensing-processor/docs/intro.md

 With `semantic.band_importance` you can estimate importance of different bands for the modeling.

+With `semantic.confusion_matrix` you can calculate a confusion matrix for a modeling result.

 #### Regression

 With `regression` module you can train regression model and use it for predictions.